-influenza a virus vaccine, h1n1, inactivated (Intramuscular route)
+Influenza a virus vaccine, h1n1, inactivated (Intramuscular)

-Uses For influenza a virus vaccine, h1n1, inactivated
+Uses for influenza a virus vaccine, h1n1, inactivated

 Influenza virus vaccine, H1N1 is used to prevent infection caused by the influenza A (H1N1) 2009 virus.
 The vaccine works by causing your body to produce its own protection (antibodies) against the disease.
 It is also known as a "flu shot".